WHAT DOES BRAKE FLUID DO?

 The best way identify what type of brake fluid your car needs is to check your owner's manual.
 You can also check the master cylinder reservoir cap to identify the type of brake fluid used in your vehicle.

-HOW TO CHECK AND ADD BRAKE FLUID
+HOW TO ADD BRAKE FLUID

 - Determine the location of the brake fluid reservoir